 - We invest in projects and programmes that help us to achieve our goals

 - Please go join or donate, or participate in one of our events, or

 - If you work with young cricketers, please apply for funding

-The David Shepherd Cricket Trust has been formed by the merger of two existing charities that were already working to support young cricketers in Devon; The David Shepherd Cricket Foundation and the Devon Youth Cricket Foundation.
-The merger allows us to have much greater impact, and to benefit even more young people.
+The David Shepherd Cricket Trust was formed by the merger of two existing charities already working to support young cricketers in Devon; The David Shepherd Cricket Foundation and the Devon Youth Cricket Foundation.
+The merger allowed us to have much greater impact and to benefit even more young people.

 Our key partners